snowball-tech/fractal/packages/design-tokens/README.md

 platforms _(web, iOS, Android, ...)_.
-For example, `color.background.danger.hover` tells us which color to use when drawing the background of an interactive component with a `danger` variant, as it is hovered by a user.
+For example, `color.background.danger.hover` tells us which color to use when drawing the background of an interactive component with a `danger` variant, as it is hovered by the user.

 Design tokens are used to keep consistency across all platforms _(website, mobile apps, marketing, ...)_ and ensure a pleasant user and